Beniko95J/eval_llm/README.md

 # License

-Our code and weights are released under the Creative Commons Attribution Non Commercial 4.0 [LICENSE](LICENSE.txt).
-Please fill out a form at [here](https://forms.gle/ffPc9oZC2ZGeJ1N68) to consult the commercial use of model weights.
+Our code and weights are released under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt) license.

 # Code acknowledgement
 Our training code is based on [OpenFlamingo: An open-source framework for training large multimodal models.](https://github.com/mlfoundations/open_flamingo), and part of our data preprocessing code is adapted from [LLaVA](https://github.com/haotian-liu/LLaVA).